Editorial: Why does Trump run down America in defense of Putin?

 The next day, Vice President Mike Pence tried to sanitize Trump’s offensive comment, which is becoming his full-time job.
 Pence said the president just didn’t want to let “semantics or the arguments of the past” get in the way of establishing a better relationship with Russia.

 But this was not a matter of semantics.
-Trump was putting the United States of America, the great democracy he was elected to lead, on the same low moral plain as autocratic Russia.
+Trump was putting the United States of America, the great democracy he was elected to lead, on the same low moral plane as autocratic Russia.

 This also is not a matter of dredging up “arguments of the past.”
 Or have Trump and Pence never heard of Alexander Litvinenko, the former KGB agent who died — slowly and painfully — in 2006 after drinking a cup of tea laced with a radioactive isotope?